What’s the big idea?

 For the last 20 years I’ve written marketing copy and non-fiction books.
 The latter business barely changes; the former has changed immensely – but certain principles remain unshaken: principles like The Big Idea.

 I launched Balance to provide that precious resource that underpins all marketing: ideas.
 Ideas tempered in the furnace of consumer journalism.
 Ideas expressed in words.
 American marketing guru George Lois said ‘Always start with the words.’
 He was absolutely right, of course.
 It doesn’t matter what your business is, it will always benefit from a Big Idea expressed in words.
 Settle for nothing less.

 In order to have inspirational output there has to be inspirational input.
-My input comes from the stage, the terrace, the saddle, the stove, the sky and the occasional glass or two.
+My input comes from the stage, the page, the terrace, the saddle (Honda), the stove, the sky and the occasional glass or two.
 If this sounds like the kind of person you want having ideas on your behalf, please get in touch.
-I’d love to talk to you.
+We could have fun together.

 Founder, Balance Media

 “We first worked with Tim during the run up to the London 2012 Olympic and Paralympic Games.
 Balance Media were part of our content team for various key publications and websites produced for the London 2012 Organising Committee and the Olympic Delivery Authority.
 Since then, we’ve worked with Balance on a number of editorial projects spanning the very different worlds of sport, technology and innovation.
 Whether interviewing an athlete or a CEO, or explaining a technical concept to a non-specialist audience, we can rely on Balance to interpret a brief accurately and creatively.
 Their copy is unfailingly well researched, engaging and always delivered ahead of deadline.
 We’re happy to recommend Balance to anyone seeking a copywriter with gold medal-standard credentials.”